westerndevs/western-devs-website/source/_posts/Migrating-from-Jekyll-to-Hexo.md

 ## Documentation/Resources

 You'll run into this very quickly.
 Documentation for Hexo is decent but incomplete.
-And once you start Googling, you'll discover many of the resources on it are in Chinese.
+And once you start Googling, you'll discover many of the resources are in Chinese.
 I found very quickly that there is `posts` collection and that each post has a `categories` collection.
 But as to what these objects look like, I couldn't tell.
-They aren't arrays which you'll find out quickly.
+They aren't arrays.
 And you can't `JSON.stringify` them because they have circular references in them. `util.inspect` works but it's not available everywhere.

 ## Multi-author support